- St. John's School

-Please see the Church Calendar for special, Feast Days Services and for Services During Lent and other special Seasons.
+Please see the weekly church bulletin for Feast Day Services and for Services During Lent and other special Seasons.

 Vespers is an evening prayer service that usually lasts less than an hour and is made up of Psalms, hymns, and short verses sung by the chanters.
 It can be a good introduction to Orthodox worship.